Find local information

 What we do:

-- We hold drop in sessions in the 6th form library office during lunchtimes and enrichment times on the days we are in school.
+- We hold drop in sessions in 6th form library during lunchtimes and enrichment times on the days we are in school.
 Come and see us if you have any queries about your options or career choice.

 - We deliver group work sessions on topics such as Apprenticeships and employment options.